citizenfx/fivem-docs/content/docs/client-manual/citizenfx.md

 UpdateChannel=production
 ```

-You can replace `production` by:
+UpdateChannel can have the following values:

-- **production** this is the stable channel for FiveM (this does not contain latest updates)
+- **production**: this is the stable channel for FiveM.
-- **beta** this is the version between latest updates on canary and production which will have some of the latest features after they've been tested on canary.
+- **beta**: this is the version between latest updates on canary and production which will have some of the latest features after they've been tested on canary.
+This version isn't guaranteed to be stable you should only use it if you're a developer or want to test new features.
-- **canary** that represent the latest version of FiveM wich can be unstable.
-This is not recommanded unless you know what you are doing.
+- **canary**: this channel will have the latest build of FiveM.
+This channel is unstable, **do not use this build unless you're fine with issues, crashes, etc.**.

 **Note:** `canary` and `beta` are versions that isn't guaranteed to be stable and you should only use it if you're a developer or want to test new features.